-If you have a dog, you may experience times where they just don’t want to leave your side.
-Maybe they sit at your feet, paw at you and maybe they talk to you.
+If you have a dog, you may experience times when they just don’t want to leave your side.
+Maybe they sit at your feet, paw at you, and maybe even talk to you.
 Those adorable moments when they are laying at your feet are just another one of their many cute behaviors, right?
 While we enjoy those cozy nights with our pets right at our side, we tend to forget that there are instinctual reasons behind most of the things they do.

 So what exactly does it mean when our pups insist on sitting at our feet?
-In this article we’ll go over eight reasons behind this behavior, and give you a glimpse into what your pet is thinking when they cuddle at your feet!
+Let’s go over eight reasons behind this behavior, and give you a glimpse into what your pet is thinking when they cuddle at your feet!

 - 1 Why Dogs Love Your Feet

 - 2 Should I Allow This Habit?